ALIGN: Word Association Learning for Cultural Alignment in Large Language Models: Cultural Value Alignment Evaluation

-Interestingly, our best-performing trained 7/8B models not only hold their ground against the much larger 70B models, but in some cases even surpass them.
-For English, the PPO-tuned Llama~(8B) outperforms the Vanilla Qwen2.5\_72B, while in Chinese, the SFT-tuned Qwen~(7B) outperforms the Vanilla Llama3.1\_70B.
-Figure~\ref{fig:wvs_results_plots} further illustrates how well different models align with human responses, evaluated under varying thresholds of Jensen-Shannon distance.
-For both US and ZH settings, we include the best-performing fine-tuned model, its vanilla counterpart, and a larger model version.
-In the US setting, the PPO-tuned model outperforms the vanilla model and even slightly surpasses the 70B model.
-In the ZH setting, the SFT model largely improved the vanilla model across thresholds.
-For example, at a JS distance of 0.3, only about 20\% of questions are aligned for the vanilla model, compared to approximately 50\% for the SFT model.
-Notably, the SFT model even outperforms the 72B model under stricter conditions (e.g., JS < 0.3).
-These results are promising, highlighting the powerful potential of culturally grounded fine-tuning as a lightweight yet effective alternative to scaling up.
+Surprisingly, our best-performing trained 7/8B models even surpass some of the 70B models.
+For WVS.US, the 8B PPO-tuned Llama outperforms the Vanilla Qwen2.5 72B, while in WVS.CN, the 7B SFT-tuned Qwen outperforms the Vanilla Llama3.1 70B.
+Figure~\ref{fig:wvs_results_plots} further illustrates how well different models align with human responses, evaluated under varying thresholds of JSD.\footnote{{A similar trend on EMD is shown in~\aref{apdx:ssec:percentage_emd}.}} For both US and ZH settings, we include the best-performing fine-tuned model, its vanilla counterpart, and a larger model version.
+On WVS.US, the PPO-tuned model outperforms the vanilla model and even slightly surpasses the 70B model.
+On WVS.CN, the SFT model largely improves over the vanilla model across thresholds.
+For example, at a JSD threshold of 0.3, the SFT model achieves $\approx$50\% of the questions aligned, outperforming both the vanilla model (20\%) and the 72B model (40\%).
+These promising results highlight the potential of culturally grounded fine-tuning as a lightweight yet effective alternative to scaling up.